Camila Loúrdes Pretel

-Phoebe first got involved in mediation when she did an internship at GSMP as part of the Master of Law and Social Policy Program at Bryn Mawr College's School of Social Work in 1989.
-After receiving her training at GSMP, she went on to work for three years at Community Dispute Settlement (now Center for Resolutions) in Media, PA.
+Phoebe first got involved in mediation when she did an internship at CORA GSM as part of the Master of Law and Social Policy Program at Bryn Mawr College's School of Social Work in 1989.
+After receiving her training at CORA GSM, she went on to work for three years at Community Dispute Settlement (now Center for Resolutions) in Media, PA.
 There she helped create a custody mediation program in collaboration with Community Legal Services.
 She subsequently worked for nine years at Winsor Associates doing environmental and public policy mediation and facilitation, primarily managing public involvement on large transportation development projects throughout Pennsylvania.
-In addition to serving on the GSMP staff, she is also the Executive Director of the Pennsylvania Council of Mediators, an officer of the Greater Philadelphia Chapter of the Association for Conflict Resolution, and a United States Postal Service REDRESS mediator.
+In addition to serving on the CORA GSM staff, she is also the Executive Director of the Pennsylvania Council of Mediators, an officer of the Greater Philadelphia Chapter of the Association for Conflict Resolution, and a United States Postal Service REDRESS mediator.

 Sue Wasserkrug, Esq.

-Sue Wasserkrug, Mediation Coordinator, handles the intake, scheduling and case management of all mediations.
+Sue Wasserkrug is responsible for overseeing all programming, and for assisting with training and fundraising.
+Previously Sue served as Mediation Coordinator and Director of Development at CORA Good Shepherd Mediation.
 Sue is an attorney with several years of experience advocating on behalf of vulnerable clients in Pennsylvania, at the Homeless Advocacy Project, People’s Emergency Center, and SeniorLAW Center.
 Her practice has focused on the areas of family law, elder law, and public benefits.
 She received a Bachelor of Arts in Anthropology from Oberlin College in Ohio, Master of Arts degrees in Journalism and in Anthropology from the University of Arizona, and a J.D. from the University of Iowa College of Law, where she received an award for her human rights work.
 Her interest in mediation stems from the limitations of the legal system that she witnessed as a practicing attorney.
 Sue also has experience as a writer, researcher, photographer, entrepreneur and chef.
-She is a trained mediator.